FGasper/p5-Sys-Binmode/README.md

 # HOW THIS MODULE (PARTLY) FIXES THE PROBLEM

 This module provides predictable behaviour for Perl’s built-in functions by downgrading all strings before giving them to the operating system.
+It’s equivalent to—but faster than!—prefixing your system calls with `utf8::downgrade()` (cf. [utf8](https://metacpan.org/pod/utf8)) on all arguments.

 Predictable behaviour is **always** a good thing; ergo, you should use this module in **all** new code.